 Geowalks holidays give you the opportunity to visit Scotland's finest rocks and landscapes, exploring an area in a series of day walks with a small group.
 A relaxed pace, lots of flexibility and we frequently pause to enjoy the views, the wildlife and the flowers and to explore the human stories of the places we are visiting.

-Check out the Holiday blog for reports and pictures from previous holidays.
-I greatly enjoy leading these trips, and they are highly regarded - a recent participant said "Many thanks for this year's geology trips.
+I really enjoy leading these trips, and they are highly regarded - a recent participant said "Many thanks for this year's geology trips.
 I enjoyed them all.
 You do a great job in the organisation, the accommodation, the weather, the people and the geology but most of all it is the courteous and friendly way you treat us that makes a geowalk special.
 Thank you."

 The final information about each holiday is sent out 6 weeks in advance, but please ask if you need details to make travel arrangements, etc. Some holidays are organised with partners including Williams Geoadventures and Selkie Explorers, get in touch with them to book.
 Please don't hesitate to get in touch if you have any questions.